 - A gratuity sum equivalent to 21% of the gross salary is paid at the end of each fixed-term contract.

 - Teachers taking on positions of leadership are eligible for an additional monetary allowance payable at seven levels, depending on the responsibilities being undertaken.

 - Teachers may choose to participate in the medical scheme provided by the school and a dental health package is also available as an optional scheme at the cost of the staff member.

 - Full-time teachers are encouraged to send their children to AISHK for schooling.
 Tuition fees will be discounted according to the following schedule: 55% for the first child, 75% for the second and subsequent children.
 Costs of excursions, texts and materials will remain payable.
 The debenture fees will be waived.
 This benefit is limited to teachers who do not receive educational allowances from other sources.

 - Staff commencing duty from overseas will be reimbursed for relocation costs up to a pre-stated maximum amount.

-- The School and staff member are required to make a monthly contribution to a scheme registered under the Mandatory Provident Fund Schemes Ordinance for the term of the contract at the statutory contribution rate (i.e. 5% of the Employee’s monthly relevant income or $1,500, whichever is the less) if they are not members of a retirement scheme outside of Hong Kong.
+- School and staff members are required to make a monthly contribution to a scheme registered under the Mandatory Provident Fund Schemes Ordinance for the term of the contract at the statutory contribution rate (i.e. 5% of the Employee’s monthly relevant income or $1,500, whichever is the less) if they are not members of a retirement scheme outside of Hong Kong.
 Staff may choose to contribute voluntarily funds in addition to the mandatory contributions.

 You need to hold a valid employment visa or be a holder of a dependent spouse visa to allow you to work in Hong Kong.
 Your spouse and children may remain in Hong Kong on a dependent visa, which is applied for based on your employment visa.
 Please note that a dependent visa can only be obtained upon presentation of an original marriage certificate for your spouse and birth certificates for your children.